yjdyamv/casual-szu-report/README.md

 ## Method

 The template will traverse body content, and split it into groups acoording to Heading-1 layout.
 Each group content will be wrapped with `table.cell`.
 So all content will be wrapped in container, you can't use `pagebreak()` in your body content.

+## Warning

+This is not a serious work and may have some rough edges.
+And reports from different faculties isn't entirely uniform.
+Be careful when using it.